captainys/FM/TOWNS/PATCHES/AFTBRN3/readme.txt

 Or, if you run PATCH.EXP you can apply patch on FM TOWNS (real hardware or emulator).
 AB3.EXP is the executable in the CD-ROM of Afterburner 3 for FM TOWNS.

+This patch also redirects its CDDA-Play function to YSSCSICD.SYS's expanded function (AX=71C0H).
+You need to have YSSCSICD.SYS installed to play CDDA.

 The patched executable can run from Towns OS V1.1.
 It most likely crash if you start from V2.1.

 To run the patched executable, do the following: